Stay compliant with health & safety laws with free expert advice.

 What is the Occupational Health and Safety Act?

-- Inform, instruct, and train its employees regarding health and safety in the workplace;
+- Inform, instruct, and train employees regarding health and safety in the workplace;

-- Have a system in place for ensuring the safety of its workers;
+- Have a system in place for ensuring the safety of workers;

-- Create a program and policy that sets out how it will monitor health and safety, workplace harassment and workplace violence in the workplace;
+- Create a program and policy that sets out how they will monitor health and safety, workplace harassment, and workplace violence;

 - Maintain a program and policy for reporting workplace injuries and illnesses to the Ontario Ministry of Labour;

 - Have a program in place governing the handling of hazardous substances and chemicals; and

 - Regularly assess and review all health and safety programs and policies.

 A person who is convicted of an offence under the OHSA may be subject to: